h-dong/my-learning-log/README.md

   A framework for building applications comprised of microservices that uses new event-driven compute services, like AWS Lambda, Google Cloud Functions, and etc.

   - [x] Open source
+  - [x] Free to use for both personal and business

   [Poke](https://github.com/serverless/serverless) to check it out